Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

 AFTER

-The new site only has static images.
-They aren’t displayed at full size in order to further minimise loading but you can click on images to enlarge them.
+The new site only has static images that aren’t displayed at full size in order to further minimise loading.
 Not having big beautiful media and content with a dynamic palette and layout pains us as designers, but we think we did a pretty good job making this site as ‘designery’ as possible within the limited constraints we had to work with.

 LAYOUT